Viburnum Spring Bouquet Plant – Viburnum tinus (Laurustinus, Live Starter Shrub)

 - Pollinator- & bird-friendly – the flowers attract bees and butterflies, while the berries feed birds through the leaner months.

-- Tough & adaptable – moderately drought-tolerant once established, tolerant of salt spray, and resistant to deer and rabbits.
+- Tough & adaptable – also moderately drought-tolerant once established, tolerant of salt spray, and resistant to deer and rabbits.

 - Long season of interest – evergreen foliage, late-winter blooms, and colorful berries combine for year-round appeal.